Radisson Blu Resort Fiji, Denarau Island Fiji

-If you want to stay in one of the best family resorts in Fiji, the Radisson Denarau is for you and will allow for some quality rest and recuperation whilst you bask in the tropical island atmosphere.
+If you want to stay in one of the best family resorts in Fiji, the Radisson Denarau will allow for some quality rest and recuperation whilst you bask in the tropical island atmosphere.
 Before settling on a place to stay I spent plenty of time scouring trip advisor reviews to find amazing recommendations for a family stay in Fiji.
 To our delight the overwhelmingly positive reviews for the Radisson Blu Fiji turned out to be accurate and we had a fantastic eight night stay at the hotel.

 Here is the low down on what you can expect…

-Radisson Blu Resort Overview At a glance the Radisson Blu Fiji offers a variety of rooms and packages, four swimming pools, six restaurants, kids activities and easy access to all that the Denarau Marina offers including day trips or overnight stays to neighbouring islands.
+Radisson Blu Resort - Overview At a glance the Radisson Blu Fiji offers a variety of rooms and packages, four swimming pools, six restaurants, kids activities and easy access to all that the Denarau Marina offers including day trips or overnight stays to neighbouring islands.

 Pool I’m pretty sure I am not the only one who spends a lot of time checking out the pools on hotel websites.
-I LOVE a beautiful resort pool blended into pretty tropical gardens and with kids I look for pools with sandy shallow areas for them to paddle safely without constantly needing an adult in the water.
+I LOVE a beautiful resort pool blended into pretty tropical gardens, and with young kids I look for pools with sandy shallow areas for them to paddle safely without constantly needing an adult in the water.
 The Radisson Blu pools in Fiji are absolutely perfect for young kids.
-The main pool is adjacent to the restaurant and has sandy banks that gradually deepen into the centre.
+The main pool is adjacent to the restaurant and bar and has sandy banks that gradually deepen into the centre.
 With its man-made beach area, toddlers and infants can spend hours building sandcastles and running in and out of the shallow waters.

 When to visit Fiji In Fiji the prices for five start resorts are pretty reflective of prices you will find in Australia.
 Keep in mind though that if you are flexible with dates and prepared to travel outside of school holidays then you are more likely to find a great deal for the Radisson Blu Fiji.